bubb4rd/temporal_haven/README.md

 ### Thank you

 If you made it this far and actually played the game, thank you!
 It gave me a lot of frustration while creating it so I hope you got some enjoyment out of it.
-For queries email `bohubbard8@gmail.com`.
+For questions, email `bohubbard8@gmail.com`.
 Thank you once again 👍😁👍